WojciechMatuszewski/one-time-use-presigned-url/article.md

 });
 ```

 Next, the _AWS Lambda_ fronted with _Amazon API Gateway_.
-This part of the infrastructure is responsible for generating presigned URLs.
+This part of the infrastructure is responsible for generating the presigned URLs.

 ```ts
 import * as lambda from "@aws-cdk/aws-lambda-nodejs";